aws-samples/rds-extended-support-cost-estimator/README.md

-EngineVersion        : DB Engine Version, eg `11.19` DBInstanceStatus     : DB Instance Status, eg `available` MultiAZ              : Indicates if this is a Multi-AZ instance BBInstanceArn        : The RDS ARN for the DB Instance AccountId            : The AWS account ID
+EngineVersion        : DB Engine Version, eg `11.19` DBInstanceStatus     : DB Instance Status, eg `available` MultiAZ              : Indicates if this is a Multi-AZ instance DBInstanceArn        : The RDS ARN for the DB Instance AccountId            : The AWS account ID
-Region               : The Region in which the DB instance is in, eg `us-east-1` RegionName           : The full AWS region name, eg `US East (N. Virginia)` vCPUs per instance   : The number of vCPUs used by the DB Isstance class Total vCPUs (if MultiAZ) : The total number of vCPUs, if Multi-AZ is enabled.
+Region               : The Region in which the DB instance is in, eg `us-east-1` RegionName           : The full AWS region name, eg `US East (N. Virginia)` vCPUs per instance   : The number of vCPUs used by the DB Instance class Total vCPUs (if MultiAZ) : The total number of vCPUs, if Multi-AZ is enabled.
 Year 1 Price         : The yearly price for RDS Extended Support for Year 1 Year 2 Price         : The yearly price for RDS Extended Support for Year 2